La MaMa Experimental Theatre Club

-La MaMa Experimental Theatre Club (La MaMa E.T.C.) is an Off-Off-Broadway theatre founded in 1961 by Ellen Stewart, African-American theatre director, producer, and fashion designer.
-Located in Manhattan's East Village, the theatre began in the basement boutique where Stewart sold her fashion designs.
-Stewart turned the space into a theatre at night, focusing on the work of young playwrights.
-La MaMa has evolved during its fifty-year history into a world-renowned cultural institution.
+La MaMa Experimental Theatre Club (sometimes abbreviated as La MaMa E.T.C.) is an Off-Off-Broadway theater founded in 1961 by African-American theatre director, producer, and fashion designer Ellen Stewart.
+Located in the East Village neighborhood of Manhattan in New York City, the theater began in the basement boutique where Stewart sold her fashion designs.
+Stewart turned the space into a theater at night, focusing on the work of young playwrights.

 Background

 Stewart started La MaMa as a theatre dedicated to the playwright and primarily producing new plays, including works by Paul Foster, Jean-Claude van Itallie, Lanford Wilson, Sam Shepard, Adrienne Kennedy, Harvey Fierstein, and Rochelle Owens.
 La MaMa also became an international ambassador for Off-Off-Broadway theatre by touring downtown theatre abroad during the 1960s.

 La MaMa is the only theatre of the 1960s Off-Off-Broadway movement's four core theatres that continues to thrive today.
 The other three Off-Off-Broadway theatres that composed this core included Joe Cino's Caffe Cino, Al Carmines' Judson Poets Theatre, and Ralph Cook's Theatre Genesis.
 More than any other Off-Off-Broadway producer, Stewart reached out beyond the East Village, impelling rather than following new trends in theatre and performance.

 To the present, La MaMa's mission is dedicated to "the people who make art, and it is to them that we give our support with free theatre and rehearsal space, lights, sound, props, platforms, and whatever else we have that they can use to create their work.
 We want them to feel free to explore their ideas, and translate them into a theatrical language that can communicate to any person in any part of the world."